 ABOUT THE PROGRAM

-As part of W&A Engineering’s 20th anniversary celebration, we will be launching a year-long program, the Building Better Communities Local Business Partnership!
+As part of W&A Engineering’s 20th anniversary celebration, we have launched a year-long program, the Building Better Communities Local Business Partnership!

-Throughout 2020, W&A will partner with 12 local businesses to highlight the work they have done in establishing their business as an important part of the culture and economy of Athens-Clarke and Oconee counties.
+At the beginning of the year, the plan was that throughout 2020, W&A would partner with 12 local businesses to highlight the work they have done in establishing their business as an important part of the culture and economy of Athens-Clarke and Oconee counties.

-W&A will be asking each of the 12 businesses chosen, one per month, to name a nonprofit “beneficiary” and pledging to donate an amount equal to the business sales on the 20th day of the month, up to $500.
+W&A will be asking one local business each month to name a nonprofit “beneficiary” and is pledging to match the first $500 in sales revenue earned during the week of the 20th to be donated to their nonprofit every month.
 Designating a nonprofit as part of this partnership is not only a way to give back, but also as an opportunity to recognize the significant role these community partners have in our economy.

 “Twenty years ago, I started a design and engineering firm in Watkinsville, GA.
 Since then, the business has grown into a multidisciplinary engineering firm with five core disciplines, nearly 50 employees with offices in Athens, Nashville, and Augusta, and a national footprint with project experience in over 45 states.
 I know the courage and vision it takes to start a business and the tenacity it takes to keep it going.
 The goal of the Building Better Communities Local Business Partnership is to celebrate local businesses and nonprofits, and I sincerely hope our local community will join us for this 20th anniversary initiative.”Jon Williams, CEO and President of W&A Engineering